 - The comprehensive practitioner tool kit you will receive on graduation designed to help kick start your career and practice.

-- Become part of our growing global Nutrition and Lifestyle Coaching community.
+- Become part of our growing global Nutrition and Lifestyle Coaching community, with private graduate Facebook group and other ongoing support to help your new career flourish.

 - Take advantage of the support and networking opportunities provided after graduation from Facebook groups and newsletters to CPD courses and networking events.